Trauma Informed Care in Nursing

 Effects of Traumatic Stress

-Traumatic stress has shown to increase chronic illness, mental health issues and early death.
+Traumatic stress has been shown to increase chronic illness, mental health issues, and early death.
 When left alone, traumatic stress can morph into enduring stress.
 Some forms of enduring stress include:

-• Chronic stress – this happens when trauma is continuous over a long period of time.
+• Chronic stress – this happens when trauma is continuous over a long period.

 • Toxic stress – this is found in children who experience long-standing and/or frequent trauma such as emotional and physical abuse, neglect, and exposure to violence.

-Traumatic stress can have altering effects on multiple brain processes.
-This includes the neurologic, immunologic, endocrinologic, metabolic, inflammatory, and autonomic processes.
-Depending on which phase of brain development the patient is in when the trauma occurs, it determines the long-lasting effects.
+Traumatic stress can alter multiple brain processes, including the neurologic, immunologic, endocrinologic, metabolic, inflammatory, and autonomic processes.
+The long-lasting effects depend on which phase of brain development the patient is in when the trauma occurs.

-Repeated trauma can cause a hormonal cascade which can result in the allostatic load phenomenon.
-This phenomenon distorts the normal stress mediating processes.
+Repeated trauma can cause a hormonal cascade, which can result in the allostatic load phenomenon.
+This phenomenon distorts the everyday stress-mediating processes.

 Traumatic stress often leads to self-destructive behavior.
-Drug and alcohol use/addiction, violence and risky behavior often follows those who have had traumatic stress events.
+Drug and alcohol use/addiction, violence, and risky behavior often follow those who have had traumatic stress events.
 There is a fear among traumatic stress victims that they may be judged for their choices and lifestyle (1).

 Ask yourself...